daisyUniverse/TwitFix/readme.md

 # TwitFix

-Flask server that serves fixed twitter video embeds to discord by using either the Twitter API or Youtube-DL to grab tweet video information
+Basic flask server that serves fixed twitter video embeds to desktop discord by using either the Twitter API or Youtube-DL to grab tweet video information

 ## How to use (discord side)